Shop Info

 Bainbridge Arts and Crafts: BAC is a 75 year old non profit gallery.
 All sales benefit local art education programs on Bainbridge Island, WA.
 They have a beautiful gallery with a rotating selection of my originals available.
 A (glorious) 30 min ferry from Seattle.

 Saatchi Art: Online Art Gallery Based in Los Angeles.
+If you see something there, ask me if it is still available.

 Singulart: Online Art Gallery Based in Paris.